Lyz715761665/cs345_project2/README.md

 Smooth image response to input (no lag)
 Not sure yet

-Ways to integrate SE principles and lessons from Project 1 Use github/git for code sharing and Messenger for communication The project is very scalable, starting with 1 main function to be incorporated in the software, and more features/functions added if time
+Ways to integrate SE principles and lessons from Project 1:
+Use github/git for code sharing and Messenger for communication The project is very scalable, starting with 1 main function to be incorporated in the software, and more features/functions added if time
 Decide on a consistent style for variable/function names before we start coding Allow time for refactoring the code after it reaches the required functionalities Modularizing the project in a way that allows for parts of the project to be independent.
 E.g. if the GUI has a problem, the backend should not need to be modified.

-User Testing
+User Testing:
 We will each share our GUI with 5 people and let them play around with it, while taking notes on the intuitiveness and likability of our overall design.
 Additionally, since we are making a portrait editing software, we will use pictures of people with varying skin colors.

-Timeline: Monday - Sunday
+Timeline: Monday - Sunday:
 March 25 - March 31
 Written Update 1 due March 28 (Thursday)
 Yuki (backend) - make blurring functions to be tested on pimple picture